 5. Make it easy for customers to do business with you.

 Pay attention to the customer experience.
-Make the transaction hassle free.
-The easier and more convenient you can make it to do business with you, the better the chance you’ll turn people into loyal, longtime customers.
+Make the transaction hassle-free.
+The easier and more convenient you can make it do business with you, the better the chance you’ll turn people into loyal, longtime customers.

 6. Showcase the benefits of your products or services.

 Whether in your ad copy, website, or other marketing campaigns, focus on telling how your products can address the customers’ needs and wants.
 Tell them what benefit they can get from becoming your customer.
 If you get a testimonial from other customers, use it as this is proof that your products work and customers actually love it.